CDCgov/Rt-without-renewal/pipeline/README.md

 ## Running the pipeline

 The pipeline structure is built using [DrWatson.jl](https://github.com/JuliaDynamics/DrWatson.jl) for project management of simulation parameters/settings, saved results, and figures.
-Compute is done with [Dagger.jl](https://github.com/JuliaParallel/Dagger.jl) for organizing parallel computation and checkpointing of results.

 ## Running pipeline tests